 During the month of September, the Burlesque Festival will welcome artists from around the world to put on their best performance.

 There will also be a contest to determine the “Queen of Burlesque".
 Various comedians, singers, and other variety acts on hand to celebrate the event.

 All shows will take place at one of three locations: the Civic Theatre, the House of Blues, or Harrah's Casino.

 Tickets range from $22 – $40 per night and can be puchased here.

 Several nights a week, the Ritz-Carlton hosts their headliner Jeremy Davenport – and they don’t even charge anything for entry!

-Although this is a free activity, we recommend bringing some cash for drinks and perhaps even to leave a tip if you really enjoy the music.
+Although this is a free activity, we recommend bringing some cash for drinks and perhaps leave a tip if you really enjoy the music.